AnnaSkudsveen/fed2-js2-ca-AnnaSkudsveen/README.md

 ## Table of Contents

+- Features
+- Prerequisites
-- Getting Started
+- Installation
+    - Running the Server
 - Project Structure
-- Features
 - API Integration
-- Fetching Posts (GET)
-- Creating a Post (POST)
-- Editing a Post (PUT)
-- Deleting a Post (DELETE)
-- Pagination
-- Authentication
-- Routing
-- Dependencies
+- Technologies Used

 ---